|

 action plan until such time the local government unit concerned

 can assume the function to enforce the standards set by the Department.
+A

 multi-sectoral monitoring team with broad public representation